Use the Magic of APNG in Emails

 How to Create APNG Animations?

 Currently, individual frames in an APNGs need to be saved as PNG and then stitched together using 3rd party tools such as PNG animator or Animated PNG maker from ezgif.com.

 In the case of Adobe Animate, the animation needs to be exported as a Movie with PNG sequence enabled whereas for Adobe Photoshop, you also need to enable the “Straight – Unmatted” option from the “Alpha Channel” dropdown to ensure transparency is maintained.

 Upload the output PNG files to any of the two tools and ensure compressions are enabled.
 Voila!
 The final output APNG is ready to be included in your email template design.

 - Non-profit Organizations

-Kevin George is the head of marketing at Email Uplers, that specializes in crafting Email Newsletter Design Templates, PSD to Email conversion, and Mailchimp Templates.
+Kevin George is the head of marketing at Email Ulpers, which specializes in crafting Email Newsletter Design Templates, PSD to Email Conversion, and Mailchimp Templates.
 Kevin loves gadgets, bikes & jazz, and he breathes email marketing.
 He enjoys sharing his insights and thoughts on email marketing best practices on email marketing blogs.